easyling/tech-manual/advanced-settings.md

 ### Trigger classes

-Easyling has a number of special classes, in addition to the user-specified *Ignore class* es.
+Translation Proxy has a number of special classes, in addition to the user-specified *Ignore class* es.
 These must be added to the source content by the client, and triggers special behavior in the proxy either when the content is extracted or during the actual proxying process.

 <table>
   <tr>